 Tansen learnt music from Swami Haridas for eleven years and became a great and famous singer.
 Once Tansen went to Akbar’s court to sing and soon became a great favourite of the Emperor.
 Akbar was highly impressed with his performance, and he asked Tansen to join his court immediately.

 How do we know that Akbar was fond of Tansen?
 Give two reasons.

-Tansen became a great favourite of the Emperor Akbar.
+Tansen became a great favourite of Emperor Akbar.
 The Emperor would often call upon Tansen to sing at any time of the day for a performance.
 Akbar would often just walk into Tansen’s house to hear him practice.
-Besides, he would also give the singer various beautiful presents.
+Besides that, he would also give the singer various beautiful presents.

 What did the other courtiers feel about Tansen?

 With the increase in Tansen’s popularity, the other courtiers of Akbar’s court became jealous of him.
 They decided to ruin his music career and get rid of him forever.